-1. The College follows the grant agreement guidelines for drawdown/reimbursement.
-The Senior Accountant will prepare and submit the request for drawdown based on grant reporting requirements and will provide general ledger reports, supporting documentation, and account number.
-This is reviewed and approved by the Controller/CFO.
+The College follows the grant agreement guidelines for drawdown/reimbursement.
+The Associate Director of the Business Office or the Senior Accountant will prepare and submit the request for drawdown based on grant reporting requirements and will provide general ledger reports, supporting documentation, and account number.
+This is reviewed and approved by the Chief Accounting Officer/CFO.